This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Mexico.

-The periods mentioned in sections (ii) and (iii) of question 19 above can be extended by the agency for an additional 40 business days if it considers the complexity of the transaction merits extending the review.
+The periods mentioned in sections (i) and (ii) above can be extended upon request by the parties.
+Also, the periods mentioned in sections (ii) and (iii) above can be extended by the agency for an additional 40 business days if it considers the complexity of the transaction merits extending the review.

 There are no specific circumstances where a reset would apply other than rejection of the transaction, either by rejecting the clearance, or failing to comply with the corresponding requirements.
 In the event that the agency requires remedies to clear the transaction, the basic timetable may be frozen until such remedies are submitted.